dislux-hapfyl/pynksh/README.md

 ## How to operate

 It sources the shell functions file `pnk.lang` before running the shell commands using `subprocess` making this a Shell IDE as well.
-A basic tkinter app using 2 Entry and 1 Text widgets with some perks.

 Launch from terminal: `ksh newide | python3 &` (bash works fine too)